 Dynamic pricing has been used for years in wholesale electronics equipment, online travel agencies, and ecommerce retail sites.
 Sellers in these areas have seen their profit margins improve as they matched their pricing to meet demand.
-Price for all these industries have been a tool used to maximize profits, spur sales of low-selling or out-of-season merchandise, and ensure that supply is capable of meeting demand.
+Prices for all these industries have been a tool used to maximize profits, spur sales of low-selling or out-of-season merchandise, and ensure that supply is capable of meeting demand.

 Dynamically Pricing Automotive Parts